TibebuGW/Mine-Marketing-Test-Task/README.md

 ## Schema Definitions

 The project uses MongoDB as the database.
-The database has two documents: user and result.
+The database has two documents: User and Result.
+The User schema has the first name, last name, email, and password fields while the Result schema has user email, country name, capital city, country code, and country phone code fields.